LIT-Protocol/lit-flags/README.md

-# NEAR Wallet Feature Flags
+# LIT Feature Flags

+This is a fork of [NEAR Wallet Feature Flags](@near-wallet/feature-flags) with modernization and other enhancements (no more global binary binstall)!

-This package enables the use of feature flags across NEAR Wallet.
-These feature flags serve as code guards around functionality being implemented, enabling developers to iterate on more complex features while still being able to deploy small changes.
+Feature flags serve as code guards around functionality being implemented, enabling developers to iterate on more complex features while still being able to deploy small changes.
 Feature flags are enabled per environment, allowing finer granularity on how the functionality is rolled out.

 # Getting started